kajet300/kajet300.github.io/languages/go.md

 title: Go
 permalink: /languages/go
 image: https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/Go.png
 description: "Go was designed at Google in 2007 to improve programming productivity in an era of multicore, networked machines and large codebases.
-[22] The designers wanted to address criticisms of other languages in use at Google, but keep their useful characteristics: [23] Static typing and run-time efficiency (like C) Readability and usability (like Python) [24] High-performance networking and ..."
+[22] The designers wanted to address criticisms of other languages in use at Google, but keep their useful characteristics: [23] Static typing and run-time efficiency (like C); Readability and usability (like Python) [24]; High-performance networking and ..."
 ---

 # Go